ruby/rdoc/RI.md

 Option `--dump=FILEPATH` specifies that `ri` is to dump the content of the `.ri` file at the given file path;
+the default is `--no-dump`.

-the path may point to any `.ri` file, but typically would point to one named `cache.ri`:
+The file path may point to any `.ri` file, but typically would point to one named `cache.ri`:

 ```sh